'The school's work to keep pupils safe and secure is outstanding. Pupils know how to keep themselves safe, including internet safety'.

 Pupils are allowed to bring a healthy snack to school, such as a piece of fruit, and water in a water bottle, which can be refilled from the school's water fountains throughout the day.

-Children who bring packed lunches are encourage to have a variety of healthy food and are not permitted to bring chocolate, sweets or fizzy/energy drinks.
+Children who bring packed lunches are encouraged to have a variety of healthy food and are not permitted to bring chocolate, sweets or fizzy/energy drinks.

 School meals are prepared on the premises by Claire's Kitchen, with an emphasis on healthy options.
 Further information and menus are available by clicking here.